Extending

 Layout Slots

-Default theme's Layout
+Default theme's Layout provides some slots:

 With the help of them, you can add or replace content easily.
 Here comes an example to introduce how to extend default theme with layout slots.

-Firstly, create a client config file .vuepress/client.ts
+Firstly, create a client config file .vuepress/client.ts:

 import { defineClientConfig } from 'vuepress/client'